3 min read

 Second, they give phone makers a route of the design cul-de-sac.

 Phone formats have stabilised as slabs of glass and metal.
 They would be almost featureless if it were not for the ever swelling camera bumps.
-Makers add more lenses and more receptor pixels in a bid to competitive1.
+Makers add more lenses and more receptor pixels in a bid to competitive.

 Folding phones open up new ways to differentiate and compete.